ruggeri/tech-notes/algos/lock-free-algos.md

 in the 2nd version.
 As your threads do some copying to the new version, they mark the old version as "moved".
 Basically, you're going to every address in the table and marking it as "moved".

-Shalev-Shavit have an idea of a "split-ordered list".
-Basically, you assume that hashes are taken modulo `2**i`.
-Then you realize, on each resize-doubling, each element in a bucket will stay in bucket `k` or move to `2**i+k`.
-So each element is each time sent left or right.
-The ordering is to keep left stuff before right stuff.
-Then it's just a matter of maintaining an array of "hints" into the concurrent list.

-The problem is that the number of hints needs to grow as you add buckets.
-And it needs to be in an array so you can get O(1) access.
-But how do you grow that array?

-You can use a high branching tree.
-The first node represents buckets `0...2**i`, to create a next node, create a second array for buckets `2**i...2**(i+1)`.
-You also need to create a parent node, where the first two references are to these tables.

-Basically, this is sort of like a persistent vector.
-Notice that there is a little overhead in jumping through tables, but this can be very low.

-NB: you have to update a count on every insert.
-That is a point of possible contention.
-But note that the greatest majority of insert time is spent hashing; so contention on a simple increment shouldn't be very high, unless we have _many_ processors.

 Another alternative is a ctrie; which is basically a HAMT updated in a CAS manner.
 The one trick is to handle concurrent modifications to the